browserengineering/book/book/skipped.md

 Real browsers have evolved an incredibly impressive array of testing techniques to ensure they maintain and improve quality over time.
-In total, they have batteries of hundreds of thousands of [unit], and [integration] tests.
+In total, they have batteries of hundreds of thousands of [unit] and [integration] tests.
 Recently, a lot of focus has been put on robust [cross-browser tests](https://wpt.fyi) that allow a single automated test to run on all browsers to verify that they all behave the same on the same